aliuosio/mage2.docker/README.md

-# The Docker Nginx-Percona-PHP-Redis-Elastic Setup
+# The Docker Nginx-mysql-PHP-Redis-Elastic Setup
 > #### Still looking for contributers
 * Change settings under `.env` in root folder
 * Change PHP Versions 7.0, 7.1, 7.2, 7.3 all based on php:alpine docker image